5 arrested at rally against Ann Coulter speech in Berkeley

 BERKELEY, Calif.
-(AP) — A person was injured and five people were arrested during a demonstration by hundreds of people outside a University of California, Berkeley auditorium where conservative commentator Ann Coulter gave a speech, an official said Thursday.
+(AP) — A person was injured, and five people were arrested during a demonstration by hundreds of protesters outside a University of California, Berkeley auditorium where conservative commentator Ann Coulter gave a speech, an official said Thursday.

-Between 1,500 and 2,000 demonstrators chanted slogans outside the event.
-Some harassed people trying to enter the building, yelling at them and pushing them.
+Between 1,500 and 2,000 demonstrators chanted slogans outside the event, where police put up a large water-filled barricade.
+Some demonstrators harassed people trying to enter the building, yelling at them and pushing them.

+Coulter tweeted “THANK YOU” on Thursday to the campus and city police who protected the venue.

-A person who had a ticket to the event was injured after getting in a scuffle with a protester and taken to a hospital to be checked as a precautionary measure, said Dan Mogulof, a spokesman for the university.
+A person who had a ticket to the event was injured after scuffling with a protester and taken to a hospital as a precautionary measure, said Dan Mogulof, a university spokesman.

 “We don’t believe the injuries were serious,” he said.

-UC Berkeley police arrested three people for not following officers’ orders and one for battery on an officer, Mogulof said.
-He said he did not know what the fifth protester was arrested for.
+UC Berkeley police arrested four people for not following officers’ orders and one for battery on an officer.
+Three are students of the university, Mogulof said.

-Police said several of those arrested were wearing masks, and Mogulof said officials don’t believe they are students.

-Police put up a large wall and a water-filled heavy barricade around the building, keeping protesters as well as audience members from getting inside for some time.

 A scheduled appearance by Coulter didn't take place in 2017 in the wake of violence before a scheduled talk by another right-wing speaker, Milo Yiannopoulos, when dozens of black-clad anarchists appeared among the crowd and attacked people.
 They later vandalized businesses near the campus.